Traube1000101/StealthyWhisper/README.md

 ## License

-StealthyWhisper is distributed under the [Eclipse Public License 2.0](./LICENSE)
+#### StealthyWhisper is distributed under the [Eclipse Public License 2.0](./LICENSE)

-##### You are free to use StealthyWhisper in your own projects, modify it or redistribute it, but please give credit and link to this repo, thanks! &#128578;
+Feel free to use StealthyWhisper in your own projects, modify it, or redistribute it.
+However, please make sure to give credit and provide a link to this repository.
+Thanks! &#128578;